Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Introduction

 Soon after Bitcoin has become widespread, it has started arousing the interest of criminals, eager to find new ways to transfer currency without being tracked by investigators and surveillance authorities~\cite{Moore13ijcip}.

 Recently, \emph{Ponzi schemes}~\cite{Artzrouni09} --- a classic fraud originated in the offline world at least 150 years ago --- have approached the digital world, first on the Web~\cite{Moore12fc}, and more recently also on Bitcoin~\cite{Vasek15fc}.
-Ponzi schemes \footnote{They are named so after Charles Ponzi, a notorious fraudster from the 1920s.} are often disguised as ``high-yield'' investment programs.
+Ponzi schemes are often disguised as ``high-yield'' investment programs.
 Users enter the scheme by investing some money.
 The actual conditions which allow to gain money depend on the specific rules of the scheme, but all Ponzi schemes have in common that, to redeem their investment, one has to make new users enter the scheme.
-A more authoritative definition of Ponzi schemes comes from the U.S.\ Securities and Exchange Commission (SEC): \footnote{Source: \href{https://www.sec.gov/spotlight/enf-actions-ponzi.shtml}{\code{www.sec.gov/spotlight/enf-actions-ponzi}}}
+A more authoritative definition of Ponzi schemes comes from the U.S.\ Securities and Exchange Commission (SEC): \footnote{Source: \href{https://www.sec.gov/spotlight/enf-actions-ponzi.shtml}{\code{www.sec.gov/spotlight/enf-actions-ponzi}}.}

 Often, the investment mechanism of Ponzi schemes creates a pyramid-shape topology of users, having at the top level the initiator of the scheme, and at level $\ell+1$ the users who compensate the investment of those at level $\ell$.
 The scheme will eventually collapse because at some point it will no longer be possible to find new investors, as their number grows exponentially in the number of levels of this pyramid.
-Therefore, users at the top levels of the pyramid will gain money, while those at the bottom layers will lose their investment.
+Therefore, users at the top levels of the pyramid will gain money, while those at the bottom levels will just lose their investment.

 Despite many investors are perfectly conscious of the fraudulent nature of these schemes, and of the fact that they are illegal in many countries, Ponzi schemes continue to attract remarkable amounts of money.
 A recent study~\cite{Vasek15fc} estimates that Ponzi schemes operated through Bitcoin have gathered more than $7$ millions \USD in the period from September 2013 to September 2014 \footnote{ This estimate considers both traditional Ponzi schemes which also accept payments in bitcoins, and schemes that only handle bitcoins. }.
-We expect that, since the total capitalization of Bitcoin has grown substantially since then \footnote{The market capitalization of Bitcoin has grown from \mbox{$\sim 5$} billions \USD (9/2014) to \btcmarketcap (\btcmarketcapdate).
-Source: \href{https://coinmarketcap.com/currencies/bitcoin/}{\code{coinmarketcap.com/currencies/bitcoin}}}, also the impact of Ponzi schemes has increased proportionally.

 \paragraph{``Smart'' Ponzi schemes.}

 The spread of \emph{smart contracts}, \ie, computer programs whose correct execution is automatically enforced without relying on a trusted authority~\cite{Szabo97firstmonday}, creates new opportunities for fraudsters.
 Indeed, implementing Ponzi schemes as smart contracts would have several attractive features: \begin{enumerate}